Fifirex/FifiGit/README.md

 optional arguments:
-  -h, --help            show this help message and exit -u, --uinfo           Display only User Info
+  -h, --help            show this help message and exit -u, --uinfo           Display the User Info
-  -r REPO, --repo REPO  Displays the Repo Info
+  -ub, --uinfo_basic    Display the basic User Info only -r REPO, --repo REPO  Displays the Repo Info
   -l, --list            Display all the Repo Names -ls, --sort_list      Display all the Repo Names sorted in Alpha